 Nobody reading the Times of India today can deem it guilty of pomposity.
 Instead, the paper feels slight, its vast breadth of subject matter diminished by its frustrating lack of depth and its higgledy-piggledy approach of delivering even the most complex news.
 Stories carry slugs that might have been gleaned from pulp magazine covers: “Beed Shocker,” shrieked a recent front-page example, about a female foeticide case in the district of Beed in Maharashtra.
 Pages are overwhelmed by advertising.
 There is always distraction and entertainment to be found in the Times of India, but rarely does it leave a reader replete or satisfied.

 The Bombay Times and Journal of Commerce was founded in November 1838, and published twice a week, by a syndicate of small companies and British barristers.
 It was renamed the Times of India in 1861 by its editor Robert Knight, an Englishman who was an acid critic of British imperialism and who, according to his biographer, built “a vigorous, thoughtful and conscientious newspaper.”
 (Knight went on to start The Statesman in Calcutta.)
 The Times of India changed hands several times until, in 1892, Thomas Bennett and FM Coleman formed a company that owned the newspaper as well as jute concessions and other assets.
-In 1946, as British owners of Indian businesses drained hastily out of the country, Bennett, Coleman was sold for 20 million rupees to its first Indian owner, the sugar magnate Ramkrishna Dalmia.
+In 1946, as British owners of Indian businesses drained hastily out of the country, Bennett, Coleman was sold for Rs 20 million to its first Indian owner, the sugar magnate Ramkrishna Dalmia.

 Within the expanse of Dalmia’s realm, the Times of India sat like a gleaming vanity purchase.
 “He never expected any profit from it,” Subhash Chakraborty, an old Times of India hand, said.
 “His attitude was: ‘There’s no dearth of capital.
 What do you want to do?’
 They had correspondents in Washington, London and China.”
 But Dalmia couldn’t enjoy his newspaper for long; he owed money to an insurance company, and he paid off that debt by selling Bennett, Coleman to his son-in-law Shanti Prasad Jain in 1948.
-The Dalmia-Jain group had been one of India’s largest business houses; when the Monopolies Inquiry Commission examined the country’s conglomerates in 1965, the Calcutta-based Sahu Jain family—of which Shanti Prasad Jain was the scion—owned 26 companies, with assets of 678 million rupees and interests in cement, jute, paper, chemicals and mining.
+The Dalmia-Jain group had been one of India’s largest business houses; when the Monopolies Inquiry Commission examined the country’s conglomerates in 1965, the Calcutta-based Sahu Jain family—of which Shanti Prasad Jain was the scion—owned 26 companies, with assets of Rs 678 million and interests in cement, jute, paper, chemicals and mining.

 Like Dalmia, who was later imprisoned for embezzlement, Jain was tripped up by the law.
 In the early 1960s, after Times of India editors confided to the government that Jain was selling newsprint on the black market, he was briefly sent to jail.
 The government took over the newspaper: Half the directors on the board were appointed by the state, and its chairman was a Bombay High Court judge.
 In a 2009 essay, TN Ninan, a former editor of the Economic Times and now chairman of the Business Standard, wrote that the tattling of Jain’s editors “was something that the proprietor’s descendants were not going to forget, a quarter-century later.”
 Ninan quoted Rupert Murdoch, who once said, when his editor was revamping the London Times: “He thinks it is his paper, it is mine.”
 A similar sentiment, Ninan wrote, was “now burned deep in Indian proprietorial hearts.”